BehaviorTree/behaviortree_cpp_v3-release/README.md

 - Last but not least: it is well [documented](https://www.behaviortree.dev/)!

-# Documentation
+## Documentation

 You can learn about the main concepts, the API and the tutorials here: https://www.behaviortree.dev/

 To find more details about the conceptual ideas that make this implementation different from others, you can read the [final deliverable of the project MOOD2Be](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/MOOD2Be_final_report.pdf).

+## Forum and Community

+If the documentation doesn't answer your questions and/or you want to connect with the other **BT.CPP** users, visit https://discourse.behaviortree.dev/

+## Commercial support

+Are you using BT.CPP in your commercial product and you need technical support / consulting?
+You can get in touch at dfaconti@aurynrobotics.com and we will happy to discuss your use case and needs.

 # Design principles